 High risk worker groups include:

-- emergency room and ambulance staff;
+- emergency room staff

-- blood bank staff;
+- blood bank staff

-- dialysis unit workers;
+- dialysis unit workers

-- clinical lab technologists (particularly those who do blood work);
+- clinical lab technologists (particularly those who do blood work)

 What are the symptoms?